mjordan/islandora_workbench_integration/README.md

 Also provides endpoints for exposing:

 * Drupal core's version number
-* the maximum file size that can be uploaded
 * this module's version number
 * a given file's checksum